pippim/pippim.github.io/mt.md

 Then Multi-Timer well help you get the job done with no wasted time!

-The `mt` Multi-Timer program can be accessed on the [Pippim Multi-Timer Repository 🔗](https://github.com/pippim/multi-timer/blob/main/src/mt).
+The `mt` Multi-Timer program can be downloaded from the [Pippim Multi-Timer Repository 🔗](https://github.com/pippim/multi-timer/blob/main/src/mt).

-After downloading, Multi-Timer is called with `mt` from the command line or a desktop shortcut.
+After downloading, Multi-Timer is called with `mt` from the command line or a Desktop Shortcut that calls `mt`.

 > **IMPORTANT NOTE:** Version 0.2.0 was released on February 19, 2022 and not tested with WSL.